narensen/LARMS-3/README.md

 ## Overview

 The system combines:
-- Large Language Model (LLama 3.2) for generating responses
+- Selection of multiple Large Language Models for generating responses
 - Sentence transformers for semantic similarity matching
 - A curated dataset of mental health conversations
 - Streamlit for the user interface